adrih1/Ecole42/PostCommonCore/RainFall/README.md

 Password: level0

 To move on to the next level, you must read the .pass file of the upper level.
-For level0, the goal is to execute this:
+So for every level the final goal is to execute something like this:

 ```bash
 $ cat /home/user/level1/.pass
 ```

-### 🔍 Start hacking !!

 ## 👥 The Team